 The topics may change from time to time, and if they do they will be replaced by others at a similar level and providing similar learning outcomes.

 On completion of this degree, you will have acquired:

 On completion of this degree, you will be able to demonstrate the following skills:

 Application: apply mathematical and statistical concepts, principles and methods

 Problem solving: analyse and evaluate problems (both theoretical and practical) and plan strategies for their solution

-Information technology: use information technology with confidence to acquire and present mathematical knowledge, to model and solve practical problems and to develop mathematical insight
+Information technology: use information technology with confidence to acquire and present mathematical and statistical knowledge, to model and solve practical problems and to develop mathematical insight

-Communication: communicate relevant information accurately and effectively, using a form, structure and style that suit the purpose (including written and face-to-face presentation)
+Communication: communicate relevant information accurately and effectively, using a format, structure and style that suit the purpose (including an appropriate presentation)

 Collaboration: work collaboratively with others on projects requiring mathematical knowledge and input

 Independence: be an independent learner, able to acquire further knowledge with little guidance or support.